phillipkerman/lightning_talks_nodepdx_2013/README.md

 	* Rob Kohr: robkohr@gmail.com
 		* I developed a game at http://constantsail.com
 		* It is a real time massive multiplayer game where you sail ships around the world, trade goods, or sink and capture other player's ships.
 It was built fully with node.js.
+	* Charlie Key
+		* Cool Stuff with Node.js and Raspberry Pi